Improving wafer-scale Josephson junction resistance variation in superconducting quantum coherent circuits: Methods and Observations

 \subsection{Resist/Exposure}

 The resist bi-layer was spun with a Laurell Technologies WS-650-23B spin coater.
 MicroChem MMA-EL13 (copolymer in ethyl lactate) was used as the high sensitivity bottom undercut layer for all wafers.
 Zeon Corp.
 ZEP 520A-7, MicroChem 950k PMMA A4, and AllResist GmbH AR-P 6200.9 (CSAR) were all tested as the high resolution upper layer.
 It was found that the small ($\approx$ 20 mm diameter) vent hole in the top of the spin coater had to be covered to create a uniform spin of the MMA, which was unnecessary for the CSAR and ZEP likely because of the differences in viscosity of anisole and ethyl lactate.
 We initially had difficulties spinning defect free CSAR on MMA, behavior which was not observed with ZEP.
-This issue was solved by degassing the CSAR to equalize pressure and humidity by opening the lid and letting it sit at room temperature for 2 hours.
+This issue was solved after the resist was degassed by opening the lid and letting it sit for 2 hours allowing the pressure and humidity in the bottle to equilibrate with ambient conditions.
 CSAR was ultimately selected as the resist of choice over PMMA because of the flexibility it offered having (mostly) orthogonal development chemistry to MMA and over ZEP because of its lower cost.
-For our developers, described below, MMA and CSAR had an optimal dose of 180 and \SI{1100}{\micro\coulomb\per\square\centi\meter} respectively.
-We note that partial clearing of CSAR in MMA developer was observed for doses above \SI{1100}{\micro\coulomb\per\square\centi\meter} when immersed for extended times.
+For our developers, described below, MMA and CSAR had an optimal dose of 180 and 1100 \textmu C/cm$^2$ respectively.
+We note that partial clearing of CSAR in MMA developer was observed for doses above 1100 \textmu C/cm$^2$ when immersed for extended times.